rclone/rclone/docs/content/drive.md

 #### --drive-skip-checksum-gphotos

-Skip MD5 checksum on Google photos and videos only.
+Skip checksums on Google photos and videos only.

 Use this if you get checksum errors when transferring Google photos or videos.

-Setting this flag will cause Google photos and videos to return a blank MD5 checksum.
+Setting this flag will cause Google photos and videos to return a blank checksums.

 Google photos are identified by being in the "photos" space.